 Juice is everyone’s favorite snack.
-We drink it more in summers to keep our bodies hydrated.
+We drink it more in summer to keep our bodies hydrated.
 It is also very good for our body and immunity.
 But do you know that juice is not recommended for babies under one year of age?
-Homemade juice or fresh fruit juices are also good to avoid before an age one.
+Homemade juice or fresh fruit juices are also good to avoid before age one.
 Even after one year, the quantity of juice that you give to your child should be very little.
-Whole fruits and plain better is best for babies and kids.
+Whole fruits and plain better are best for babies and kids.

 The reason why doctors don’t recommend juice is that it has a high risk of causing tooth decay and babies like them so much because of its sweet taste that they don’t prefer drinking plain water and they fill up their stomachs with juice instead of having all the healthy meals.
 Juice lacks the fiber which contains in whole fruit.

 Avoid giving soft drinks, packaged drinks, juice with sugar, etc. If you want to introduce juice to your baby’s diet then you can prepare fresh homemade juice with fresh fruits without adding any sugar for babies above one year of age.
 Remember to give a few sips of water after your baby had juice or any kind of sweet.
 This prevents tooth decay.

 In this article, I will tell you fresh fruit juice recipes which are very easy to make and healthy for your baby.
 You can also check out some other articles related to this:-